.45 ACP: Performance

 The cartridge operates at a relatively low maximum chamber pressure rating of 21000 psi (compared to 35000 psi for 9mm Parabellum and .40 S&W, 37500 psi for 10mm Auto, 40000 psi for .357 SIG), which due to a low bolt thrust helps extend service life of weapons in which it is used.
-Some makers of pistols chambered in .45 ACP do not certify them to use Plus P ammunition.
+Some makers of pistols chambered in .45 ACP do not certify them to use +P ammunition.

 In its non-expanding full metal jacket (FMJ) version, the .45 ACP cartridge has a reputation for effectiveness against human targets because of its heavy mass, having the capacity to penetrate tissue deeply, and damage the central nervous system.
 Its large 11.5 mm diameter creates a more substantial permanent wound channel versus smaller calibers, which can lower blood pressure rapidly if critical organs of the circulatory system are hit.